Avaiga/taipy-getting-started-core/step_06/ReadMe.md

                                                      skippable=True)
     ```

-The configuration is alsmost the same. `skippable=True` are added to the tasks we want to be skipped.
+The configuration is almost the same. `skippable=True` are added to the tasks we want to be skipped.

 Here we create three different scenarios with different creation dates and names.
 Scenario 1 and scenario 2 belong to the same cycle.